Blog · Review Essay · Last reviewed June 25, 2026

 That loop is easy to miss because each step looks ordinary.
 A user clicks.
 A model ranks.
 A creator adjusts.
 A firm optimizes.
 A dashboard reports success.
 Over time, however, the interface does not simply reflect preference.
 It trains preference, measures the trained result, and then calls the measurement reality.

 This is why algorithmic imagination is not a soft cultural supplement to technical AI governance.
 It is part of the governance problem.
-Systems that can shape the terms of attention, value, identity, and evidence become reality engines.
-They do not need consciousness to reorganize what people notice, desire, fear, buy, believe, and become.
+Systems that shape the terms of attention, value, identity, and evidence can reorganize what people notice, desire, fear, buy, believe, and become without needing consciousness, intention, or general intelligence.

 Where the Book Needs Updating